REFINER: Reasoning Feedback on Intermediate Representations: Introduction

-(iii) We empirically demonstrate that for math word problem and synthetic natural language reasoning, our trained critic models alone are beneficial for improving intermediate representations as they help GPT3.5 significantly increase its performance in a few-shot setting (by +3, +9.2 pts., respectively).
+\textbf{Contributions.} (i) We propose \ourmodel, a framework that refines LMs reasoning capabilities through feedback.
+Our work investigates how interacting with fine-grained reasoning feedback on intermediate reasoning steps impacts the performance of LMs on reasoning tasks.
+We evaluate \ourmodel on three natural language reasoning tasks: math word problems, synthetic natural language reasoning, and moral action generation. \ourmodel demonstrates significant performance gains across different LM architectures with different scales.
+Across different reasoning tasks, \ourmodel outperforms comparably-sized strong fine-tuned LM baselines (by +13.1, +3.2, +15 pts., respectively). (ii) We empirically demonstrate that for math word problems and synthetic natural language reasoning, our trained critic models alone are beneficial for improving intermediate representations as they help GPT-$3.5$ significantly increase its performance in a few-shot setting (by +3.5, +6.8 pts., respectively).
 We also demonstrate that providing structured feedback on fine-grained errors can benefit more than scalar value feedback for moral action generation and math word problem tasks.
-Our critic model acts as a `reasoning refinement tool' for LLMs.

-(iv) Our analyses show that (a) improving the intermediate representation generation improves the performance on the reasoning tasks, and (b) training a generator with an imperfect (noisy) critic is still beneficial.
+Our critic model acts as a `reasoning refinement tool' for LLMs. (iii) We show that REFINER can substantially outperform other refinement methods that use feedback from large LMs, such as self-refine. (iv) Our analyses illustrate that (a) improving the intermediate representation generation improves the performance on the reasoning tasks, and (b) training a generator with an imperfect (noisy) critic is still beneficial.
+Our code is made publicly available \footnote{\url{https://github.com/debjitpaul/refiner}}.